About land transaction tax

 Transfer of ownership charges

 LTT is calculated on the greater of the consideration paid or the gross value of the land for the shares purchased.
-The rate of duty varies depending on the value of the transaction and whether or not you are a first-time buyer.
+The rate of duty depends on:

 Security interest charges